dfrankland/node-fonttools/README.md

 So far, the only functions that have been bridged are the abilities to decompile fonts to XML and compile XML to font binary.

+### Requirements

+Python 2.7 is the only supported version at the moment.

 ## How To Use

 ```js